valeriajuareze/startup-analysis-project/Final_model/README.md

+# Final Model Directory

-In here there is the model information code for jupyter notebook
+In this dirctory is the model information code for jupyter notebook